 - If you are importing issues into Jira from an external system, please ensure that the issue update date is set to the current date timestamp.
 If issues are imported with the old update date (before the last eazyBI Jira import timestamp), then eazyBI incremental import will consider these issues as already imported.

 If the scheduled data import fails with an error, eazyBI would automatically try to reimport data after 10 minutes and repeat these attempts 9 more times.
 After the 10th unsuccessful import attempt, a notification email would be sent to the eazyBI account's owner and the user who authorized data import from Jira.

 eazyBI stores its log files in the Jira home directory

 log subdirectory (if you do not know where is your Jira home directory then go to the Jira Administration / System / System Info page and see Location of Jira Shared Home):

 eazybi-queues.logcontains the log of background queue jobs

-You can download a ZIP archive with all eazyBI logs from the Troubleshooting page:
+You can download a ZIP archive with all eazyBI logs from the Troubleshooting page as well:

-If you have enabled Mondrian logging - Mondrian log files won't be included into the ZIP archive because of possible very big size.
-You can access Mondrian log files only directly in file system.
+If you have enabled Mondrian logging - Mondrian log files won't be included in the ZIP archive because of their possible huge size.
+You can access Mondrian log files only directly in the file system.

 - Performance Issue: slow page load, a timeout when performing a certain task